 Other high acceptance rate Spanish universities include the Universities of Jaen, Valladolid, Deusto (Bilbao), Rovira i Virgili (Tarragona), Complutense (Madrid), Vigo, and Valencia.

-Universities with a low acceptance rate
+Universities in Spain with a low acceptance rate

 Some universities around the world are renowned for their consistently low acceptance rates.